Superluminal Transformations and Indeterminism: Indeterminism from Superluminal transformations

 Special relativity is typically interpreted as enforcing an absolute prohibition on superluminal motion: nothing, whether matter or information, may exceed the speed of light.
 The conventional justification is that faster-than-light propagation would enable signalling to the past and thereby undermine causal consistency.
 Because this argument is so familiar, it is often treated as definitive.
 However, the claim that superluminal transformation is fundamentally impossible has never been conclusively established, and it tends to re-emerge whenever the limits of established theory are reconsidered.

 The proposal put forward in Ref.~\cite{dragan2020quantum} exemplifies this continued debate.
 The authors advocate a reversal of the usual interpretation: rather than viewing superluminal observers as incompatible with relativity, they argue that the real source of difficulty lies in the assumption of local determinism, linking the two pillars of physics---quantum theory and relativity---and suggesting that the latter provides the foundation for the former.
-According to their analysis, once this assumption is abandoned, the standard paradoxes associated with superluminal motion cease to arise, since with sufficiently large uncertainties observers cannot establish whether they have in fact observed superluminal signalling.
+According to their analysis, once this assumption is abandoned, the standard paradoxes associated with superluminal motion cease to arise, since with sufficiently large uncertainties observers\footnote{We adopted the standard usage from quantum theory in which “observation” is understood operationally as a measurement process, rather than implying any role for a conscious observer.
+More precisely, a measurement corresponds to a physical interaction that establishes correlations between a system and another physical system that records the outcome.
+In this sense, an “observer” is simply any physical system that can encode or register such information, not necessarily a human agent.} cannot establish whether they have in fact observed superluminal signalling.
 On this basis, the authors further suggest that the intrinsic randomness characteristic of quantum theory is not merely compatible with relativity but may, in fact, arise from it.
-Unsurprisingly, this position has generated significant criticism in the literature~\cite{DelSanto_2022, Horodecki2023, Grudka2023}.
+Unsurprisingly, this position has generated significant criticism in the literature~\cite{DelSanto_2022, Horodecki2023, grudka2022, Grudka2023}.
 The mathematical derivation of Lorentz transformations that the authors of Ref. \cite{dragan2020quantum} talk about contains both subluminal and superluminal velocities as derived in \cite{parker1969}, which we will now briefly review.

 Let us consider the (1+1)-dimensional case, where an inertial frame \((t', x')\) moves with a constant velocity \(v\) relative to another inertial frame \((t, x)\).
 By the principle of relativity, the transformation between these two frames must be linear and depend only on the relative velocity \(v\).
 Moreover, the inverse transformation should be obtained simply by reversing the sign of \(v\).
 Hence, we can write the general form of such transformations as